 Talk to Us About Your Claim:

-Yes, if your Asthma is rated at 60% or higher or of you have another disability rated higher than 60%.
-TDIU combinations can get a little tricky, but Asthma can definitely be a contributing factor for your TDIU application.
+Yes, if your asthma is rated at 60% or higher you can receive individual unemployability for just asthma.
+TDIU combinations can get a little tricky, but asthma can definitely be a contributing factor for your TDIU application.

-If you already had a VA rating for asthma and any illness made it worse, you should apply for an increase of your benefits.
-The VA will regularly re-examine you every 5 years, but if your next re-examination is too far off, talk to your doctor and your VA lawyer about applying for an increase.
+If you already had a VA rating for asthma and your condition worsens, you may consider applying for an increase of your benefits.
+The VA will typically re-examine you every 5 years, but if your next re-examination is too far off, talk to your doctor or your VA accredited attorney about applying for an increase.